hoangbv15/my-notes/proxmox/ssd-protection-proxmox.md

 # SSD Protection in Proxmox

 > [!WARNING]
 > These are info that I gathered.
 I have tested them, but not extensively.
 Treat them as anecdotal experiences.
-After doing all of these, I managed to bring the writes from several hundreds MBs to about 50 KB per hour.
+After doing all of these, I managed to bring the writes from several hundred MBs to about 50 KB per hour.

 Proxmox by default writes frequent data to the drive that you installed it in.
 There's a high chance you used an SSD for this.
 So here are some relevant info on how to limit frequent writing to the drive.